-False Gods by Graham McNeill
+A Thousand Sons by Graham McNeill

 J.W.
 Wartick- Always Have a Reason– Check out my “main site” which talks about philosophy of religion, theology, and Christian apologetics (among other random topics).
 I love science fiction so that comes up integrated with theology fairly frequently as well.
 I’d love to have you follow there, too!